Mac Jones Player Prop Bets for NFL Week 8 | New England vs. Los Angeles 10/31/2021

 Recent Performances

-- Jones put together a 307-yard performance against the Jets last week, completing 66.7% of his passes and throwing for two touchdowns.
+- In last week's outing against the Jets, Jones threw for 307 yards while completing 66.7% of his passes, while throwing two touchdowns.

-- He also carried the ball three times for 19 yards, averaging 6.3 yards per carry on the ground.
+- Jones added 19 yards on three carries, averaging 6.3 yards per carry.

 - Jones has put up 767 passing yards (255.7 ypg) on 62-of-87 with five touchdowns against two interceptions over his last three games.